prashanthktgowda/ecommerce-admin-panel/README.md

 3.  **Initial Admin User Setup:**
     *   The first time you run the application, you'll need to create an admin user.
 The backend includes a `/api/auth/register` endpoint for this.
-    *   You can use Postman/Insomnia to send a `POST` request to `http://localhost:5001/api/auth/register` with a JSON body:
+    *   You can use Postman to send a `POST` request to `http://localhost:5001/api/auth/register` with a JSON body:
         ```json
         {
             "email": "admin@example.com",